rovale/Innoexp4/README.md

 Espruino (https://www.espruino.com/) is an open source [JavaScript](https://en.wikipedia.org/wiki/JavaScript) interpreter for microcontrollers.
 It is designed for devices with small amounts of RAM.
 Espruino has dedicated boards, and it also runs on the [ESP8266](https://www.espruino.com/EspruinoESP8266) and [ESP32](https://www.espruino.com/ESP32).
 The web site contains a lot of documentation.
 The creator of Espruino, Gordon Williams, is also very helpful in the [forums](http://forum.espruino.com/).
 Although not every feature of the ESP32 is fully supported, for our goal Espruino seems to be a good fit.
 To get started with Espruino you first need to flash the Espruino firmware on the board.
 I already did this for most of our boards.
 When the firmware is in place, the Espruino Web IDE can connect to the board.

 ### Espruino Web IDE
 The Espruino Web IDE can be installed from the [chrome web store](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo).
 The first time we have to connect the board with the USB connector.
 Later, when we [connect the board to the WiFi](http://www.espruino.com/Reference#Wifi) network, we can remove the USB cable and we can program the board over WiFi.
-There are multiple [options](http://www.espruino.com/Saving) to run the program when the board starts, the option that works fine for me is the `Save on send` [option](http://www.espruino.com/Saving#save-on-send) `Direct to Flash`.
-- The web site contains an extensive [API reference](http://www.espruino.com/Reference#software).
-- I added some IoT related [examples](./src) to this workshop material.

 ### MQTT
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is the protocol of the Internet of Things.
+We will use it to publish `telemetry` and `status` data and to send `command`s.

 Highlights of the MQTT protocol:
 - It's a publish /subscribe mechanism with a broker and multiple clients.
 Our microcontrollers will be clients.
 - Publishers publish messages in topics.
 The topic name can contain slashes to organize it.
-Example: `evision/restaurant/thing-id/telemetry/climate`.
+Examples:
+  - `evision/restaurant/thing-id1/status`
+  - `evision/restaurant/thing-id1/telemetry/climate`
+  - `evision/restaurant/thing-id1/telemetry/presence`

 - Subscribers subcribe to topics.
-They can subscribe to specific topics, and they can use wildcards.
-Example `evision/restaurant/+/telemetry/#`, where `+` is a one level wildcard and `#` is a multiple level wildcard.
+They can subscribe to specific topics, and they can use wildcards where `+` is a one level wildcard and `#` is a multiple level wildcard.
+Examples:
+  - `evision/restaurant/#` - get all data (this is a lot!)
+  - `evision/restaurant/thing-id1/telemetry/presence` - get the presence telemetry data from `thing-id1`.
+  - `evision/restaurant/thing-id1/telemetry/#` - get all telemetry data from `thing-id1`.
+  - `evision/restaurant/+/telemetry/#` - get all telemetry data

 - The protocol has built in Quality of Service which provides a guarantee that messages are delived.
   - QoS 0 - At most once.
   - QoS 1 - At least once.